FIELD MANUAL · ED. 01

 Phosphorus Deficiency in Hydroponics — Symptoms & Fix

 Purple stems, dull leaves, and stalled root growth signal phosphorus deficiency.
-Diagnose pH lockout and cold water — then fix in three days.
+Complete diagnosis guide covering pH lockout, cold water, and reservoir reset.

 BY ROOTLESS FARM